Rvondc/basic_flask_login_app/README.md

 # Flask Simple Login System

-A basic Flask web application demonstrating a simple login system with a clean architecture approach, focusing on SOLID principles.
+A basic Flask web application demonstrating a simple login system with a clean architecture approach.
 This application features user authentication (login, logout) without a persistent database, using an in-memory store for demonstration purposes.

 ## Features